alexlobera/leanjs_OLD_NX/src/pages/blog/styling-in-react.md

 );
 ```

 You can edit the previous code by removing 'primary' from the last button.
+Try it!
 The style will react and change the color.

 ### CSS optimization <a name="css-optimization"></a>

 Another amazing feature you get from using styled-components is that it will only generate the CSS required for a given page.
 The way it works is the following, when React traverses the tree rendering components, styled-components adds to the head of the page the `<style>` tag containing only the CSS of the components that were rendered.
-This works very well on server-side rendering or static site generators like Gatsbyjs, so it optimizes the first page load by reducing the CSS load.
+This works very well on server-side rendering or static site generators like Gatsbyjs,so it optimizes the first page load by reducing the CSS load.

 This website uses styled-components, so you can see an example of the CSS injected by looking at the `<head>` in the source code of this page.